How to help a baby gagging on solids excessively

-Is gagging normal for babies?
+• Is gagging normal for babies?

-How do I know if my baby gags too much?
+• How do I know if my baby gags too much?

-How do I progress in textures when my baby gags so much?
+• How do I progress in textures when my baby gags so much?

-How do I help decrease my baby's gagging?
+• How do I help decrease my baby's gagging?

-When will my baby’s gag reflex disappear?
+• When will my baby’s gag reflex disappear?

-You’re not alone, and I’m here to help you get through this stage with your little one and give you the confidence to handle your baby gagging like a pro.
+You’re not alone, and we’re here to help you get through this stage with your little one and give you the confidence to handle your baby gagging like a pro.
 Let’s go over everything you need to know!

 But how can you tell if your baby is gagging excessively and how can you help them overcome it if they are?

 The gag reflex is a normal and natural protective reflex to help your baby as they learn how to chew and swallow solid foods, whether that’s purées or finger foods.
 In essence, it’s the opposite motion of a swallow.
-When your baby is learning how to eat, the gag reflex is supposed to kick in to help your baby keep food in an area of their mouth that makes it more manageable to chew properly (or spit out).

-I know it can be hard to watch, but it really is okay to see your baby gagging.
+We know it can be hard to watch, but it really is okay to see your baby gagging.
 It doesn’t mean there’s something wrong with your baby, it doesn’t mean they’re struggling, and it doesn’t necessarily mean they shouldn’t be having food of that texture.
 It just means that their body is doing its job in keeping your baby safe as they’re learning how to eat (1).

 The hardest part about watching your baby gag is that you can’t and shouldn’t do anything about it (1).
 You must let your baby work through the gag on their own.